 Conservation resources for Douglas County landowners

-Two hundred years ago Douglas County was nearly 90 percent tallgrass prairie, part of a vast ecosystem that covered more than 170 million acres from Canada through Texas and east as far as Ohio.
-These rolling hills and plains were interrupted by fingers of forest that hugged north-facing slopes, and the rivers and streams that snaked across the prairie.
+Two hundred years ago, the area that is now within the boundaries of Douglas County, Kan., was nearly 90 percent tallgrass prairie, part of a vast ecosystem that covered more than 170 million acres from Canada through Texas and east as far as Ohio.
+These rolling hills and plains were interrupted by fingers of forest that hugged north-facing slopes, and by the rivers and streams that snaked across the prairie.

 Today, cultivated land, planted pasturelands and young woodlands have replaced the prairies and old-growth forests.
 But vestiges of the original landscape still can be found scattered across the county.
-As part of a project funded by the Douglas County Heritage Conservation Council the Kansas Biological Survey has worked with county residents to develop strategies for conserving and restoring this natural heritage for future generations.
+As part of a project funded by the Douglas County Heritage Conservation Council, the Kansas Biological Survey & Center for Ecological Research has worked with county residents to develop strategies for conserving and restoring this natural heritage for future generations.
 This site provides links to organizations that connect private landowners with expertise and cost-share assistance to manage prairies and forests, and to re-establish these native ecosystems where they once thrived.

 Monarch Watch — free milkweed for restoration projects